OPEN TO THE PUBLIC

-We are thrilled to announce that the Saint Francis Science Outreach Center will again host the Pennsylvania Statistics Poster Competition for 2016.
-Cash prizes and certificates are awarded for first, second, third, and fourth place in each category.
-Certificates are awarded for honorable mentions in each category.
+We are pleased to announce that the Saint Francis University Mathematics Department will host the Pennsylvania Statistics Poster Competition for 2023.
+Cash prizes and certificates are awarded for first, second, third and fourth place for each category.
+Certificates are awarded for honorable mention in each category.
 The winning posters from the Pennsylvania Competition are submitted to the National Statistics Poster Competition.

-Posters MUST be postmarked by midnight on Monday, February 29, 2016.
+Posters MUST be registered/submitted by midnight on Friday, March 24, 2023.

 Be sure the poster itself gives no information that identifies the students, teacher, school or district.
-A separate entry form must accompany each poster.
+Identification information will be provided through the online entry form that accompanies each poster.

 Only first-, second-, third-, fourth-place, and honorable mention winners will be notified personally.
-The Science Outreach Center website will announce the Pennsylvania winners in April.
+The PA Statistics Poster website will announce the Pennsylvania winners in April.
 The ASA web site will announce national winners in August.